 - a.
-Cost: a new engineering cost-estimate would need to be estimated. - b.
-Other user group conflicts: While many recreational and commercial fishermen appear to be supportive of closing or controlling the structure to decrease the amount of freshwater in the area, it is unclear if the larger population in the Plaquemines parish would consider such a closure.
+Cost: an updated engineering cost-estimate would likely be needed. - b.
+Other user group conflicts: While many recreational and commercial fishermen appear to be supportive of closing or controlling the structure to decrease the amount of freshwater entering the receiving basin, it is unclear if the larger state and local population would support such a closure.
 Additionally, environmental-based Non-Governmental Organizations (NGOs) have expressed concern about closing or controlling the structure.